Things to Do in Christchurch in October

 Best Activities in October

-Christchurch Gardens and Cycling Routes
+Christchurch Botanic Gardens and Hagley Park Exploration

 Canterbury Wine Region Tours